The Guaycuyacu river forms waterfalls and pools as it moves downstream

 RESERVA RIO GUAYCUYACU is a family farm at the junction of two rivers in the rainforested foothills of northwestern Ecuador.
 Location: E 0º 13' N, 78º 55' W.; elevation: 500-700 m above sea level; annual rainfall: 2700 mm.
 Temperatures range between 16-31º C. year-round.
 Our land includes 12 hectares of primary forest (adjacent and other large areas of native forest nearby), with remaining acreage in croplands, pasture and second-growth forest.
 The Rio Guaycuyacu flows down between steep forested cockscomb ridges, in waterfalls and pools before being joined by the Rio Guayllabamba.

 Resident animals include monkey, ocelot, jaguarundi, kinkajou, tayra, agouti; spiders and snakes, butterflies and beetles.
 200+ species of birds are on our list of sightings, among them four species of toucans.
-Characteristic plants include copal, rubber, pambil palm, tree fern, passion flowers and bromeliads.
+Characteristic plants include copal, rubber, pambil palm, tree fern, passion flowers, orchids, and bromeliads.

-ACCESS: From Quito, it's 3-5 hours by road in bus, then on foot or horseback to the Reserve.
+ACCESS: From Quito, it's 3-5 hours by road in bus, then on foot to the Reserve.

+CONTACT us.
 One of us comes to Quito about every 1-2 weeks.
-Except at those times there is no way to communcate with us, so even an email response can take that long.
+Internet service is sometimes spotty.
 Please contact us well in advance, and be patient.